 1) CSF examination: Pleocytosis >5 cells/microL, moderately increased protein concentration (<200 mg/dL), decreased glucose levels (<2.2 mmol/L [40 mg/dL]).

-2) All patients with syphilis should undergo screening for possible comorbid HIV, hepatitis C virus (HCV), and hepatitis B virus (HBV) infections.
+2) All patients with syphilis should undergo screening for HIV, hepatitis C virus (HCV), and hepatitis B virus (HBV) infections.

 Diagnosis is established on the basis of clinical features and results of serologic tests.
 To confirm the diagnosis, ≥1 positive nonspecific (nontreponemal) and 1 specific (treponemal) antibody test results are required (Figure 6).
 Positive nontreponemal antibody test results indicate active disease, and a decreasing titer reflects an adequate response to treatment.
-Treponemal antibody titer has no clinical significance.
+Treponemal antibody titers are not used to monitor response to treatment.
 Both nontreponemal (often) and treponemal (rarely) antibody tests may give false-positive results (Table 1).
+Many laboratories now begin initial testing with a treponemal antibody test followed by a nontreponemal test for confirmation.

 CSF examination is the basic method in the diagnostic workup of neurosyphilis.
 No single test has been considered sufficient to establish the diagnosis.
-A reactive VDRL test performed on CSF has 100% sensitivity in the diagnosis of neurosyphilis.
-A nonreactive test is seen in 70% of patients with neurosyphilis; in such cases the disease is diagnosed based on the presence of inflammatory indicators (pleocytosis ≥5 cells/microL) and reactive treponemal antibodies in CSF.
+A reactive VDRL test performed on CSF is considered highly specific for the diagnosis of neurosyphilis, but its sensitivity is low.
+A negative (nonreactive) test result is seen in 70% of patients with neurosyphilis; in such cases the disease is diagnosed based on the presence of inflammatory indicators (pleocytosis ≥5 cells/microL) and reactive treponemal antibodies in CSF.

 1. Primary chancre: Chancroid, genital herpes, squamous cell carcinoma, nonspecific genital ulcerations (eg, dermatitis artefacta [factitious dermatitis]).